top of page

 K-2 grades take standardized tests online, listen to reading, and learn technology rules and parts of the computer.

-Computer Class is an elective offered to grades 6 through 12.
-Students have 50 minutes two to three times a week to improve keyboarding skills, learn how to do Google Drive lessons, create accounts, manage documents, code, design surveys, create PowerPoint presentations, and make spreadsheets.
+Computer Class is an elective offered to grades 7 through 12.
+Students have an hour two to three times a week to improve keyboarding skills, learn how to do Google Drive lessons, create accounts, manage documents, code, design surveys, create PowerPoint presentations, and make spreadsheets.
 Computer classes may be taken for one semester or all year.

 Computer Standardized Testing